Mongolian/Inner Mongolian vocab differences

 In other cases the difference is due not to Russian or Chinese influence but to dialect differences in Mongolian itself.
 My favourite is the word for ‘apple’:

-The word shown here is алмарад almarad, although this appears to be a slightly bookish expression.
-According to dictionaries, the normal word in everyday life is пингуо pinguo, from Chinese píngguǒ (苹果 / 蘋果).
+The word shown here is алмарад almarad, although this may be slightly bookish.
+According to dictionaries, in everyday life пингуо pinguo, from Chinese píngguǒ (苹果/蘋果), is often used.
 As a name for the apple, алмарад almarad is quite old.
-It appears in a mid-Qing dictionary (early 19th century) as the Mongolian word corresponding to 蘋果 píngguǒ.
-It is possibly related to Turkic words for the pear (cf Kazakh алмұрт almurt, Turkish armut).
+It appears in a mid-Qing dictionary as the Mongolian word corresponding to 蘋果 píngguǒ.
+It is related to Turkic words for the pear (cf Kazakh алмұрт almurt, Turkish armut).

 The Mongolians of Mongolia and the Buryats, too, call this fruit алим alim, which is probably also a very old borrowing from the Turkic languages (cf Kazakh алма alma, Turkish elma, etc meaning ‘apple’).
-In Inner Mongolia, on the other hand, алим alim has a different meaning:
+In Inner Mongolia, on the other hand, алим alim means something completely different:

-Yes, that is indeed a pear that you see.
-Somewhere along the line apples and pears appear to have got mixed up in Inner Mongolia.
+Yes, that is a pear that you see.
+Somewhere along the line apples and pears appear to have got reversed in Inner Mongolia.

-In Mongolia itself the pear is called лийр liir, which is ironic because лийр liir is clearly a borrowing from Chinese (lízi (梨子).
+In Mongolia itself, the pear is called лийр liir, which is ironic because лийр liir is clearly a borrowing from Chinese, maybe from lír (梨儿/梨兒) .
+In Mandarin it is now normally called lízi (梨子).
 This is a case where the Inner Mongolians are less sinified than the Mongolians!

 While we’re on fruit, the word for banana is the international банан banaŋ in both Inner Mongolia and Mongolia:

-Another name for this is гадил gadil, which appears to be the common name in Mongolia and for which I don’t have an etymology.
-And to top it off, the Inner Mongolians also apparently use the Chinese word xiāngjiāo (香蕉) ‘banana’, pronounced сянжао syaŋjao.
+Another name for this is the preferred (although not necessarily most popular) term гадил gadil, for which I don’t have an etymology.
+And the Inner Mongolians also apparently use the Chinese word xiāngjiāo (香蕉) ‘banana’, pronounced сянжао syaŋjao.
 The fact that fruit has different names isn’t surprising.
-It is one area where many languages have different local names.
+It is one area where many languages — Spanish is notorious for this, but English is certainly not immune — appear to have different local names.

 Finally, a case where the Mongolian word is demonstrably inferior to the Inner Mongolian:

-The Inner Mongolian name is нисгэл nisgel, from нисэх nisekh ‘to fly’.
-The Mongolian name is онгоц oŋgots.
+The Inner Mongolian name for a plane is нисгэл nisgel, from нисэх nisekh ‘to fly’.
+The Mongolian name is онгоц ongots.
 The problem with онгоц oŋgots is that it also refers to one of these:

-That’s right, онгоц oŋgots is the Mongolian word for a boat or ship.
+That’s right, the word онгоц oŋgots is the Mongolian word for a boat or ship.
 If by some not so far-fetched conjunction of circumstances they need to distinguish the two, Mongolians have a choice of using усан онгоц usaŋ oŋgots ‘water boat’ for a boat or хөлөг онгоц khölög oŋgots ‘ship boat’ for a ship.
-But a plane can only be онгоц oŋgots.
+A plane can be (but is usually not) distinguished as нисэх онгоц niseh oŋgots ‘flying boat’.

 To sum up: